 Skoda Kodiaq SUV - Interior & comfort

-Excellent build quality, ergonomics and a well judged dashboard design all feature in the Skoda Kodiaq
+Excellent build quality, ergonomics and a well-judged dashboard design all feature in the Skoda Kodiaq

 The Skoda Kodiaq doesn’t have a revolutionary interior design, but it’s aesthetically pleasing and has enough unique features to mark it as different from the Nissan X-Trail and Volkswagen Tiguan Allspace, for example.
 Its greatest strong points are the way it’s put together, the materials it’s built from and how comfortable and relaxing it is to travel in and we particularly like the suede-style seats in the Sportline model.
+For the 2021 facelift, a few small changes included the choice of two or three-spoke steering wheels, updated upholstery and ambient lighting, and new heated and ventilated front seats with a massage function.

 We were very impressed by the way very little road noise breaks the tranquillity of the Kodiaq’s passenger compartment, while the engines are also impressively hushed.
-At high speeds you can hear the wind as it passes the windscreen and mirrors, but this is something that afflicts most of the car’s SUV rivals.
+At high speeds, you can hear the wind as it passes the windscreen and mirrors, but this is something that afflicts most of the car’s SUV rivals.

 The Kodiaq’s ride quality also impresses.
 Even on big 19-inch alloy wheels, we found it able to absorb the bumps of uneven road surfaces, and entry-level cars on smaller wheels prove even more comfortable.